apache/superset/UPDATING.md

 - [17539](https://github.com/apache/superset/pull/17539): all Superset CLI commands (init, load_examples and etc) require setting the FLASK_APP environment variable (which is set by default when `.flaskenv` is loaded)
 - [18970](https://github.com/apache/superset/pull/18970): Changes feature
 flag for the legacy datasource editor (DISABLE_LEGACY_DATASOURCE_EDITOR) in config.py to True, thus disabling the feature from being shown in the client.
 - [19083](https://github.com/apache/superset/pull/19083): Updates the mutator function in the config file to take a sql argument and a list of kwargs.
 Any `SQL_QUERY_MUTATOR` config function overrides will need to be updated to match the new set of params.
+It is advised regardless of the dictionary args that you list in your function arguments, to keep **kwargs as the last argument to allow for any new kwargs to be passed in.

 ### Potential Downtime